JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 ## Fixing the Code

-We see all definitions and it is the time to fix the code.
+We've seen all definitions and it is the time to fix the code.
 We may run the code via the following
 command:
 [[include pages-includes/docs/tutorials/native/runDebugExecutableNative.md]]